 Once it comes into a dough, stop the machine.
 The dough will not be smooth, don't worry.Cover the dough and let it rest for 20 minutes.
 This is an important rest that bakers refer to as an autolyse (though in our case it's a short one.
 Read my post above for detail)

-After the rest, turn on and knead the dough again and knead for 1-2 minutes until it is a bit smoother.
+After the rest, turn on and knead the dough again on speed 2 and knead for 1-2 minutes until it is a bit smoother.
 Then add the salt and sugar into the dough.
 Continue to knead until the dough is relatively smooth.
 You need to stop and scrape the dough off the hook and the bowl several times during this process.
 I promise it's worth the effort!

 Place this dough in a lightly oiled large bowl, cover it with a clean and damp tea cloth or plastic wrap and let it rise at a warm place for about 1 hour.
 It may not double in size, but it will puff up some for sure.